 Deploying Trinity

 Trinity runs your agents 24/7 with scheduling, monitoring, and multi-agent coordination.
-Choose cloud-hosted for simplicity or self-hosted for complete control.
+The platform is open source under the Apache 2.0 license — choose cloud-hosted for simplicity or self-hosted for complete control.

 Cloud Hosted